-Leslie Marie Grace
+Leslie Marie Grace, MS

 Leslie Marie Grace has been teaching at UArts since 2017 and instructs the Program Design and Methods course in Elementary Art Education.
 Grace also teaches visual arts at George W. Nebinger School in Philadelphia and serves as president of the Pennsylvania Art Education Association.